Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Users.md

 - the program ID
 - the user's role in that program

 To view/change the list of usernames that a user has in an external bug-tracking system, click on the "Data Mapping" tab.
-This section is used by the SpiraPlan data-synchronization service to map incidents from SpiraPlan to other bug-tracking systems.
+This section is used by the Spira data-synchronization service to map incidents from Spira to other bug-tracking systems.

 ![](img/System_Users_49.png)